Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 20 Juli 2025 05.29.45 UTC
+- WIB: Minggu, 20 Juli 2025 06.29.50 UTC
-- WITA: Minggu, 20 Juli 2025 06.29.45 UTC
+- WITA: Minggu, 20 Juli 2025 07.29.50 UTC
-- WIT: Minggu, 20 Juli 2025 07.29.45 UTC
+- WIT: Minggu, 20 Juli 2025 08.29.50 UTC

 Kutipan Inspiratif:
-"Technology is the fashion of the '90s.
-It affects everyone, and everyone is interested in it - either from fear of being left behind or because they have a real need to use technology."
+"Friendship is not finding gold or silver among the rocks of life.
+It is accepting each other as coal until diamonds are formed with time!!!"

-Kategori: technology
+Kategori: friendship